iotaledger/iota/docker/pg-services-local/README.md

-# Services relying on postgres db
+# Services relying on postgres database

 This docker-compose configuration allows launching instances of the `iota-indexer` and `iota-graphql-rpc` applications for local development purposes.